atk4/data/docs/typecasting.rst

 Array and Object types
 ----------------------

-Some types may require serialisaion for some persistences, for instance types 'array' and 'object' cannot be stored in SQL natively.
+Some types may require serialization for some persistences, for instance types 'array' and 'object' cannot be stored in SQL natively.
 That's why they will use `json_encode` and `json_decode` by default.
-If you specify a different serialisation technique, then it will be used instead of JSON.
+If you specify a different serialization technique, then it will be used instead of JSON.

 This is handy when mapping JSON data into native PHP structures.